 You can take a bus from Pre La Joux to Chatel.
 It goes through Linga before reaching Chatel, and in total takes between 10 and 15 minutes.
 That option makes reaching Chatel from Avoriaz a small deal.
 However, we’d decided to use the lifts to get as far a Linga, and take the bus from there.
 Probably not the best choice given the weather.

 Once away from the trees is was a complete white-out.
+Having goggles with great peripheral vision was absolutely essential.
 We took a long red from the top of Tete du Linga down to the base, which was probably really nice, but to be honest, it was hard to see anything.
 Once we were around half way down, the snow gave way to rain, heavy rain, and we were subsequently drenched!

 It’s worth pointing out that on the lift up to the top, des combes, I thought I’d spotted a good deal of cliffs and rocks that looked good for dropping…